Joaquín Valerio: Club career

-Born in Badalona, Barcelona, Catalonia, Valerio began his senior career with Real Madrid Castilla, going on to represent Hércules CF – with whom he won the Segunda División title in 1996– and Albacete Balompié.
-From 1997 to 2001 he was a part of Real Betis, playing 12 La Liga games (his first being on 1 November 1997 in a 2–3 home loss against Atlético Madrid, coming on as a substitute for Toni Prats who had been sent off in the 20th minute); the 2000–01 season was spent in the second division, as both Betis and Sevilla FC were promoted.
+Born in Badalona, Barcelona, Catalonia, Valerio began his senior career with Real Madrid Castilla, going on to represent Hércules – with whom he won the Segunda División title in 1996– and Albacete.
+From 1997 to 2001 he was a part of Real Betis, playing 12 La Liga games (his first being on 1 November 1997 in a 2–3 home loss against Atlético Madrid, coming on as a substitute for Toni Prats who had been sent off in the 20th minute); the 2000–01 season was spent in the second division, as both Betis and Sevilla were promoted.

-After one campaign each in the Segunda División B and the second tier, with Elche CF and CD Tenerife respectively, Valerio signed with UD Almería in August 2003.
+After one campaign each in the Segunda División B and the second tier, with Elche and Tenerife respectively, Valerio signed with Almería in August 2003.
 In 2006–07 he appeared in four matches for the Andalusians, backing up first-choice Sander Westerveld as the club achieved a first ever top-flight promotion.

 Valerio returned to Elche in October 2007.
-After a sole season, he joined third division side Polideportivo Ejido, being regularly used during a three-year spell and retiring in June 2011 aged 38.
+After a single season, he joined third division side Polideportivo Ejido, being regularly used during a three-year spell and retiring in June 2011 aged 38.